 The company is unique in that in addition to consulting, it also offers BPO services involving highly skilled personnel such as certified public accountants.
 CPAs are particularly proficient in preparing disclosure materials and performing tax calculations.
 Although the actual work is done by non-CPA employees, the company has established a system where CPAs are involved at key points and can provide appropriate advice and guidance.

 The BPO business involves the company taking on work that was previously performed by clients, but clients will not outsource this work to the company unless doing so results in lower costs.
 For this reason, other companies often outsource their BPO work to Dalian, China, and other places where personnel costs are lower.
 However, as the company prioritizes service quality, it performs the work in Kumamoto Prefecture.
-Although GPM targets vary from project to project, the company aims for a GPM of 5–20%.
+Although GPM targets vary from project to project, the company aims for a minimum GPM of 10–20%.

 In the Management Services segment, the company’s outsourcing services for global companies have produced losses from FY03/19 to FY03/21.
 There are two underlying factors for this.
 One is that Payment Technology Japan, which the company acquired in 2018, has been operating at a loss.
 This has been rectified as Payment Technology Japan achieved monthly profitability during FY03/21.
 The other factor is that, in an accounting operations outsourcing contract with a major company, the company had expected to turn a profit by streamlining processes after accepting the contract, but was unable to do so and produced losses.
 The loss recorded in FY03/21 was attributable to the company booking a loss provision for this contract.
 As the contract spans five years, the company provided for loss of five years.